Server Performance Tuning

 Type Metric Set Metric

-• By default, L4/L7 flow log processing is 50k/s.
-If CPU, memory, and disk are sufficient, you can increase the throttle to enhance processing capacity.
+• By default, L4/L7 flow log processing is 50,000/s.
+If CPU, memory, and disk are sufficient, you can increase the throttle to improve processing capacity.

-• Adjust the configuration parameters of the Ingester (opens new window) module to increase processing capacity and avoid packet loss.
+• Adjust the configuration parameters of the Ingester (opens new window) module on the data node to increase processing capacity and avoid packet loss.

-• Filter server logs for write block failed to see the reason for write failures.
+• Filter server logs for write block failed to check the reason for write failures.

-• If using PV, check if there is available space in the backend storage.
+• If using PV, check whether the backend storage still has available space.

-• If using hostPath, check if there is available space on the local disk.
+• If using hostPath, check whether the local disk still has available space.

-• Filter server logs for TCP client to get the IP address of the invalid data sender.
+• Filter server logs for TCP client to obtain the IP address of the invalid data sender.

-• If sent by DeepFlow-Agent, confirm whether the DeepFlow-Agent and DeepFlow-Server versions are consistent.
+• If sent by DeepFlow-Agent, verify that the DeepFlow-Agent and DeepFlow-Server versions match.

-• If not sent by DeepFlow-Agent, block the IP from sending data to the data node's listening port (default: 30033), or increase the alert threshold to suppress alerts generated by such IPs sending data.
+• If not sent by DeepFlow-Agent, block that IP from sending data to the data node's listening port (default: 30033), or raise the alert threshold to suppress alerts caused by such IPs sending data.

 #2.
 Introduction

-Using Golang Profile (opens new window), we can capture and analyze the data write performance of DeepFlow Server for optimization.
+Through Golang Profile (opens new window), we can capture and analyze DeepFlow Server's data write performance for optimization.

 #3.
 Steps